Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 While both tactics aim to improve visibility on search engines, SEO is an organic approach while SEM is a paid approach.

-10. What is the difference between PPC and CPC?
+10. What is the Difference Between PPC and CPC?

 PPC (pay-per-click) is a digital advertising model in which advertisers pay each time a user clicks on their ad.